-The CPS and any amendments to the CPS remain in effect until it is replaced with a newer version.
+The CPS and any related policy documents remain in effect until it is replaced with a newer version.

 9.10.3.
 Effect of Termination and Survival

 The following rights, responsibilities, and obligations survive the termination of the CPS for Certificates issued under this CPS.